Register new company with the 30% ruling in the Netherlands

 Freelancing in the Netherlands with a 30% ruling

 The Netherlands is an ideal place to settle yourself as a self-employed person, contractor or freelancer.
-If you plan to earn north of € 66,000 per year, it is wise to look into the BV+30% ruling setup.
+If you plan to earn more than € 67,000 per year (2025), it is wise to look into the BV+30% ruling setup.

 Use your Dutch BV entity to invoice your clients (anywhere in the world) and earn your income from it with a 30% ruling tax break applied to it